 How will I be taught, and will there be any work outside the class?

-The class begins with a short vocal “warm up” and specific technical exercises (not that you may wish to book a practice room at City lit before your class if you need more time to warm-up than this lesson allows).
+The class begins with a short vocal warm up and specific technical exercises.
+You may wish to book a practice room at City lit before your class if you need more time to warm-up than this lesson allows.

-Each class follows a practical workshop format, like a masterclass: this includes experimentation and discussion arising out of work in progress, allowing tutor and student interaction and the exchange of ideas.
+Each class follows a practical workshop format including experimentation and discussion arising out of work in progress, allowing tutor and student interaction and the exchange of ideas.

-Repertoire will be directed by the tutor for the most part and may include a variety of styles.
+Repertoire will be directed for the most part by the tutor and may be in a variety of languages.
 Please let the tutor (and accompanist) know in advance if you have specific repertoire you would like to sing in class.

-You will be expected to experiment with repertoire and to present it in class already prepared.
+You will need to allow time to practise and experiment with repertoire in order to present it in class already prepared.

 Are there any other costs?
 Is there anything I need to bring?

-You must bring prepared aria to the first session which you can perform to the class.
-Futher repertoire choices will be made in conjunction with your teacher.
-You will also need to source your own copies of music to be studied during the course.
+Please bring a prepared aria to the first session which you can sing to the class.
+Further repertoire choices will be made in conjunction with your teacher.
+You will also need to source your own copies of the music you are singing during the course.
 Music may be purchased new or second-hand and/or available from local libraries.
 Westminster Central Music Library (Victoria) and the Barbican Music Library have very comprehensive collections.
-Suitable scores may also be available from http://imslp.org/.
+Suitable scores may also be available from .

 When I've finished, what course can I do next?